ASE A6 Electrical Electronics Practice Test

 - A. A short to ground in the motor's circuit.

 - B. Debris wedged into the seat rail.

-- C. An open in the connection between the control module and the seat motor.
+- C. An open circuit between the control module and the seat motor.

 - D. A loose connector from the seat harness to the seat motor.

 Answer A is wrong.
 A short to ground will most likely blow the circuit's fuse and result in no operation.